Cyber Boot Camp

 Cyber Boot Camp is designed for students that want to begin a career in cybersecurity and other related fields.
-By the end of the boot camp, the student should be ready to prepare for the CompTIA Security + exam through the use of lectures, hands-on instruction and homework.
+By the end of the boot camp, the student should be ready to prepare for the CompTIA Security + and CompTIA Network + exams through the use of lectures, hands-on instruction and homework.
 This course is designed to be useful for both students with technical backgrounds and students who have no prior knowledge of security or cybersecurity.
-This intensive 1-week course is comprised of Security Fundamentals, Cybersecurity I & II, and Security+, and covers the following modules:
+This intensive 4-week course is comprised of Security Fundamentals, Cybersecurity I & II, Splunk, Network + and Security+, and covers the following modules:

 - SQL injection attacks

 - Browser Security Attacks

 Security Fundamentals: You will learn about the most common security threats, gain basic understanding of best security practices and how to prevent basic computer security problems and risks.

 Cybersecurity I: You will learn to identify web applications with vulnerabilities and how to exploit them.
 Use the tools used by hackers, penetration testers and security researchers, explore sql injections, cross-site scripting, cross site request forgery.
 And explore how to modify web requests, cookies and remote databases.